The Night Motley Crue Played Their First Concert

 "By the end of the second set that night, we had converted most of our enemies into fans," Neil recalls.
 "They told their friends, and even more people came to see us the next night.
 When Y&T came out for their second set on Saturday, half the room had emptied."

-Audience members weren’t the only ones with the sense that Motley Crue were onto something special, however.
-As Sixx told L.A.
-Weekly, “I remember walking down the stairs onto the stage and hardly knowing Tommy [Lee] and Vince and Mick [Mars], but at the same time feeling like I’d known them my whole life.
+Audience members weren't the only ones with the sense that Motley Crue were onto something special, however.
+“I remember walking down the stairs onto the stage and hardly knowing Tommy [Lee] and Vince and Mick [Mars]," Sixx told L.A.
+Weekly, "but at the same time feeling like I’d known them my whole life.
 Breaking into that first song, I remember just feeling at home.”